José Arechabala S.A.: History

 José Arechabala Aldama, a Spanish industrialist, established a distillery named La Vizcaya in 1878 in Cárdenas, Matanzas, Cuba.
 The distillery used the molasses residue from sugar refining to produce rum and other liquors.
 It also provided logistic services in the port of Cárdenas including warehouses and sea transport.
-This development allowed it to cope with losses due to Hurricane Faquineto, which amounted to 50,000 pesos in 1888 (around 2 million USD today).
+This development allowed it to cope with losses due to Hurricane Faquineto, which amounted to 50,000 pesos in 1888 (around US$2 million today).
 Its expansion continued despite the Cuban War of Independence (where Cárdenas was the first location bombed by the US Navy), Cuban independence from Spain, and subsequent associated crises.

 By 1919, the group included a power plant, sugar refineries, and a barrel production facility; the distillery was producing 23,600 liters of rum and 80,000 liters of other spirits daily and managed schooners and warehouses.

 These businesses were incorporated under the José Arechabala S.A. name on January 18, 1921.
 The founder became its first chairman, while his son-in-law (and nephew), José Arechabala Sainz, became managing director.
 The Arechabala facilities in the Cárdenas shore extended over 150 acres.

 José Arechabala died on March 15, 1923, and his successor as chairman, José Arechabala Sainz, was assassinated only a few months later, in September 1924.
 The subsequent successor, Gabriel Malet, died in 1926.
 It was then that Tomás Pita y Álvarez took over as the chairman and José Fermín Iturrioz was appointed managing director.
 At that time, the Prohibition in the United States was still in force, preventing any alcohol exports to the largest market.
 However, several negotiations with American authorities secured a 22% quota on sugar imports into the United States, to be split proportionally among the Cuban producers.
 In 1932, Cuba exported 435,000 tons of sugar to the United States, 30% of which was refined by José Arechabala S.A.